 What are the PPP and the EIDL?

-- PPP is a forgivable loan offered mainly by banks and credit unions.
-Your business is eligible to receive up to 250% of your monthly payroll costs during a specified period.
-Sole proprietors or independent contractors are also eligible but the calculation of loan amount is based on wage, commission, income or net earnings.
+- PPP is a forgivable loan offered mainly by banks, credit unions, and community-based lenders.
+If the Second Round is the same as the First one, your business will be eligible to receive up to 250% of your monthly payroll costs during a specified period.
+Sole proprietors or independent contractors are also eligible but the calculation of loan amount is based on wage, commission, income, or net earnings.
 The loan is forgivable up to 8 weeks of payroll and other costs, and remaining loan payments are deferred for up to 6 months.

 - EIDL is a loan offered to businesses that can prove they’ve been materially affected by COVID-19.
 This loan is disbursed directly by the SBA.
 The loan includes a non-refundable cash advance of $10,000 funded within 3 days.